CHLD 166: Speech and Language Development and Disorders

 Examples of Outside Assignments

-Observe stages of language development in children 0-5 years.
-Shadow a child's session with a speech pathologist to observe testing of language and remediation of speech problems.
+1) Observe and evaluate stages of language development in children 0-5 years.
+2) Shadow a child's session with a speech pathologist to observe testing of language and remediation of speech problems.

 Instruction Type(s)